![]() |

 acercas hasta mí el paraíso.

-Perfect as the bird that flies
+Perfect as the bird in flight,

-immense like the sea destroying
+immense as the sea, destroying

-the clumsy boat of my vanities.
+the clumsy vessel of my vanities.

-Where do you come from fresh spring?
+Where do you come from, fresh spring?

-I feared it would never appear
+I feared you would never appear,

-But you came rumbling the wind,
+But you arrived, stirring up the wind,

-thinking beautiful things all day
+thinking of beautiful things all day,

-to drink coffee in the mornings
+to drink coffee in the mornings,

-alone on a balcony of the bay.
+alone on a balcony by the bay.

-Immense like the sea resting,
+Immense as the sea at rest,

-perfect as the Phoenix that flying
+perfect as the Phoenix in its flight,